JWWade/LENA_Contingenciesv3/README.md

 ###  How To Build Program

 ####  Windows
-  See
+  See:

     *windows_cmds.txt*

-  for full instructions on setting up pyinstaller and
-  using the provided spec file to update the build for future developments.
+  in the root directory for full instructions on setting up pyinstaller and using the provided spec file to update the build for future developments.

 ####  MacOS & Unix

 ## Documentation & Manual
 ###  Doxygen